danielhneville/demo_ajax_db_search/README.md

 # current features
 SEARCH FEATURES:
-All search features are independent of each other and
+Search features are independent of each other and only one needs to be present.

 1. Search first\_name and last\_name fields simultaneously for strings entered by user
 2. Filter results by created\_at column with a start date and/or an end date

 VIEW FEATURES:

 1. Dynamic pagination
-  a.
-10 entries per page
+  * 10 entries per page
-  b.
-Pagination disappears when there's only one page
+  * Pagination disappears when there's only one page
 2. Sort by clicking on column headers
-  a.
-Clicking a column header switches to sorting by that column
+  * Clicking a column header switches to sorting by that column
-  b.
-Clicking the selected header switches between ASC and DESC order
+  * Clicking the selected header switches between ASC and DESC order